 My wife is a stay-at-home mom, and we thought this might be something that she could run with once both of our kids were in school (she was pregnant with our 2nd when we started the business).

 And if you sell through Amazon’s FBA program, Amazon handles all of the order fulfillment, returns, and customer service issues related to shipping.
-It’s possible to have a profitable business that runs without too much time on your part.
+So it’s possible to have a profitable business that runs without too much time on your part.

 We sold through our first inventory order of 1,000 products in about three weeks.
-During the first few months our biggest problem was keeping inventory in stock.
+Our biggest problem was keeping inventory in stock during the first few months.

 During the 30 days leading up to Christmas, our 1 product sold over 3,000 units and accounted for more than $50,000 in gross sales (our profit margin at the time was about 35%).

-In 2016, we added 6 other products and grew it to be something bigger than we had initially intended.
-We did about $500,000 in sales that year, with about $160,000 in profit.
+In 2016, we added six other products and grew them more extensively than initially intended.
+As a result, we did about $500,000 in sales that year, with about $160,000 in profit.

-In 2017 we wound up selling the business for $225,000 because it was taking up more of our time than we had planned, and because we didn’t want to invest more money in inventory.
+In 2017 we wound up selling the business for $225,000 because it took up more of our time than planned, and we didn’t want to invest more money in inventory.

 What type of research or learning curve is required for this Side Jam?

-Although it’s not extremely hard to learn, there are some aspects that can be intimidating.
-Contacting manufacturers or suppliers can be a little intimidating if you’ve never done it before.
+Although it’s not extremely hard to learn, some aspects can be intimidating.
+For example, contacting manufacturers or suppliers can be a little intimidating if you’ve never done it before.
 Wiring $4,000 to a company in China for the first inventory order was a little scary too.

-The biggest learning curve has to do with the intricacies of selling on Amazon.
-Amazon has a lot of policies that you need to follow.
-But compared to setting up and running your own store, it’s much more simple.
+The most significant learning curve has to do with the intricacies of selling on Amazon.
+Of course, Amazon has a lot of policies that you need to follow.
+But compared to setting up and running your own store, it’s much simpler.

 If you’re interested in this opportunity but not ready to invest in a course, I have a detailed blog post that walks through the process.

-The biggest thing is to just get started.
-At first it’s kind of overwhelming, and you question whether you can really make money with it.
-It’s tempting to say “it’s not worth it.”
-But you really learn a lot by going through the process with your first product.
+The biggest thing is just to get started.
+At first, it’s overwhelming, and you question whether you can make money with it.
+It’s tempting to say, “it’s not worth it.”
+But you learn a lot by going through the process with your first product.

-The course we took encouraged us to see our first product as a learning experience.
-Even if you fail with it, you learn valuable lessons that you can apply to your next product.
+Our course encouraged us to see our first product as a learning experience.
+Even if you fail, you learn valuable lessons that you can apply to your next product.

-Our first product actually did really well, but I agree with that mindset and it helped us to move forward without a fear of failing.
+Our first product did well, but I agree with that mindset, and it helped us move forward without a fear of failing.

 Overall, what have you learned by doing this activity? (soft skills, limitations, introspection, character-building, or any literal skills)

-I think the biggest thing we learned is my wife and I are capable of working on a business together.
+I think the biggest thing we learned is that my wife and I can work on a business together.

-We knew we wanted to try it, but had never done it.
-We found we work well together and each have different strengths.
-We’ll definitely have some sort of business together again, and I know we’ll have more confidence that we can make it work.
+We knew we wanted to try it but had never done it.
+We found we work well together, and each has different strengths.
+We’ll have another business together again, and I know we’ll have more confidence to make it work.

 Is this something you would like to do again?
 Why or why not?

-Possibly, but we would definitely do some things differently.
+Possibly, but we would do some things differently.

 Our biggest mistake was handling the inventory ourselves.
 The manufacturers shipped it to our house, I inspected it, and repackaged it to send to Amazon’s warehouse.

-This accounted for the majority of time that we put into the business.
-There are third party logistics companies that you can hire to do this stuff for you.
-And if we were to do it again, I would definitely outsource all of that stuff.
+This accounted for the majority of the time that we put into the business.
+There are third-party logistics companies that you can hire to do this stuff for you.
+And if we were to do it again, I would outsource all of that stuff.

 The Wrap Up

 If anyone is interested in finding out more about Amazon FBA or selling products on Amazon, please be sure to check out Marc’s mega-post on his website.
-His guide on selling private label products on Amazon is PACKED full of useful information, and is definitely worth the read!
+His guide on selling private label products on Amazon is PACKED full of helpful information and is definitely worth the read!